Lipopolysaccharide: Lipid A

 Lipid A is, in normal circumstances, a phosphorylated glucosamine disaccharide decorated with multiple fatty acids.
 These hydrophobic fatty acid chains anchor the LPS into the bacterial membrane, and the rest of the LPS projects from the cell surface.
-The lipid A domain is the most bioactive and responsible for much of the toxicity of gram-negative bacteria.
+The lipid A domain is the most bioactive and responsible for much of the toxicity of Gram-negative bacteria.
 When bacterial cells are lysed by the immune system, fragments of membrane containing lipid A may be released into the circulation, causing fever, diarrhea, and possible fatal endotoxic septic shock (a form of septic shock).
-The Lipid A moiety is a very conserved component of the LPS.
-However Lipid A structure varies among bacterial species.
+The lipid A moiety is a very conserved component of the LPS.
+However lipid A structure varies among bacterial species.
 Lipid A structure largely defines the degree and nature of the overall host immune activation.

-Lipooligosaccharides
+Lipooligosaccharide

 The "rough form" of LPS has a lower molecular weight due to the absence of the O polysaccharide.
-In its place is a short oligosaccharide: this form is known as Lipooligosaccharide (LOS), and is a glycolipid found in the outer membrane of some types of gram-negative bacteria, such as Neisseria spp. and Haemophilus spp.
+In its place is a short oligosaccharide; this form is known as lipooligosaccharide (LOS), and is a glycolipid found in the outer membrane of some types of Gram-negative bacteria, such as Neisseria spp., Haemophilus spp. and Akkermansia spp.
 LOS plays a central role in maintaining the integrity and functionality of the outer membrane of the Gram negative cell envelope.
 LOS play an important role in the pathogenesis of certain bacterial infections because they are capable of acting as immunostimulators and immunomodulators.
 Furthermore, LOS molecules are responsible for the ability of some bacterial strains to display molecular mimicry and antigenic diversity, aiding in the evasion of host immune defenses and thus contributing to the virulence of these bacterial strains.
 In the case of Neisseria meningitidis, the lipid A portion of the molecule has a symmetrical structure and the inner core is composed of 3-deoxy-D-manno-2-octulosonic acid (KDO) and heptose (Hep) moieties.
 The outer core oligosaccharide chain varies depending on the bacterial strain.